HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 ## Testing
 _______

-Testing can be performed on the command line via gradle, or within the IDE itself.
+Testing can be performed on the command line via Gradle, or within the IDE itself.
 To test on the command line, the command is:

 ```